 Spray insulation is an expanding urethane foam in an aerosol can.
 Some foam labels may state: "for wide gaps" but as a general rule, they all tend to expand by about 3 times when exposed to the atmosphere.
 In order to fill a gap, the foam must make contact with a solid surface behind the wall.
 This will force it to expand out of the crack and press against all adjacent surfaces.
 If the wall is completely hollow it will be harder to find a resting place inside, so try to target the opposite wall or a stud to start.

-Use a spray foam that requires acetone for clean-up, this information will be on the back of the can.
+Use a spray foam that requires acetone for clean-up.
+This information will be on the back of the can.
 Don't use water-based foams that call for soap and water to clean up, they are too soft and flexible when they cure and will not stop the crack from coming back.

-You'll need at least a quarter inch opening along the crack to allow for inserting the foam tube.
+You'll need at least a quarter inch opening along the crack to allow for inserting the application tube.
 If after the crack is cleared of all old material, the gap isn't wide enough, drill quarter inch holes about every six inches to allow for inserting the tube.